 by the Zionist Organization of America (ZOA) that the State Department purge one of its staff

-members because of'his ethnicity and political views.
+ethnicity and political views.
 ZOA President Morton Klein has demanded that Assistant Secretary of State for Near East and South Asian Affairs, Martin Indyk, remove one of his staff assistants, Joseph Zogby.
 Zogby, an Arab-American, has expressed sympathy for Palestinian human rights and criticism of Israeli policies which deny these rights.

 The ZOA claims that these views should "disqualify him from serving on the staff of U.S.